gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 - Everyone on the team always has up-to-date files.
 - Everyone on the team always has access to the files, online and offline.

-It also *doesn't solve the problem of version control*.
+It also *doesn't solve the problem of version control*:

-Two people can work on the same file in Dropbox, but this will generate conflicted files.
+* Two people can work on the same file in Dropbox, but this will generate conflicted files.

-Dropbox caches 30 days of file history, so you can jump back to any version of the file in the last 30 days, but it doesn't keep track of *what you did to the files*, or *why you did what you did to the files*.
-Your group will still have to track those changes somewhere else, and most likely they'll do this by adding version numbers and descriptions to file names and sending emails about changes.
+* Dropbox caches 30 days of file history, so you can jump back to any version of the file in the last 30 days, but it doesn't keep track of *what you did to the files*, or *why you did what you did to the files*.

+Your group will still want to track who did what when and why, and most likely they'll do this by adding version numbers and descriptions to file names and sending emails about changes.

 ## The Google Docs Technique {#gdocs}